kndang/Cybersecurity-Portfolio/Android-Farkle/README.md

 # 📱🎲 Farkle Game - Android App

-> A fully functional two-player **Farkle** dice game built in Android Studio using Java.
+> A fully functional two-player **Farkle** dice game built in Android Studio using Java and XML.
 This app handles game logic, UI interaction, and scoring based on official Farkle rules.
 Originally developed for CMSCI 256 - Principles of Software Development, this game has since been updated with improved functionality.

 ## 🕹️ Features